Youth Justice & Advocacy

 SED YJ 360: Positive Youth Development

 Explores foundations of adolescent development and principles of positive youth development.
-Draws from multiple disciplines to examine roles of bio- psycho-social contexts and positive youth development practices and their impacts on the lives of developing adolescents.
+Draws from multiple disciplines to examine roles of bio- psycho- social contexts and positive youth development practices and their impacts on the lives of developing adolescents.
 Applies developmental knowledge to current issues in adolescent development and youth justice and advocacy.
-4cr.
+Effective Fall 2021, this course fulfills a single unit in each of the following BU Hub areas: Oral and/or Signed Communication, Social Inquiry I.

 SED YJ 380: Youthwork & Advocacy